cakephp/docs/en/installation/url-rewriting.rst

        #    Deny from all
        </Directory>

 #.
-Make sure you are loading up mod\_rewrite correctly.
+Make sure you are loading mod\_rewrite correctly.
 You should
    see something like::

        LoadModule rewrite_module libexec/apache2/mod_rewrite.so

-   In many systems these will be commented out (by being prepended with a #) by default, so you may just need to remove those leading
+   In many systems these will be commented out by default, so you may just need to remove the leading # symbols.
-   # symbols.

    After you make changes, restart Apache to make sure the settings are active.

    Verify that your .htaccess files are actually in the right directories.

-   This can happen during copying because some operating systems treat files that start with '.' as hidden and therefore won't see them to copy.
+Some operating systems treat files that start with '.' as hidden and therefore won't copy them.

 #.
-Make sure your copy of CakePHP is from the downloads section of
+Make sure your copy of CakePHP comes from the downloads section of
-   the site or our Git repository, and has been unpacked correctly by checking for .htaccess files.
+   the site or our Git repository, and has been unpacked correctly, by checking for .htaccess files.

-   CakePHP root directory (needs to be copied to your document, this redirects everything to your CakePHP app)::
+   CakePHP root directory (must be copied to your document;
+   redirects everything to your CakePHP app)::

        <IfModule mod_rewrite.c>